JacquesLucke/animation_nodes_manual/content/documentation/nodes/spline/curve_object_output/index.md

   connect the two handles)
 - **Taper Object** - A curve to use as a factor for the radius of the curve.
 - **Bevel Object** - A curve to use as a shape for the curve.
+- **Fill Caps** - A boolean to determine if the curve is to be capped.
-- **Fill Mode** - A string that defines the mode for filling the curve, Possible modes can be known from the advanced node setting panel.
+- **Fill Mode** - A string that defines the mode for filling the curve, possible modes can be known from the Advanced Node Setting panel.
+- **Bevel Mode** - A string that defines the mode for beveling the curve, possible modes can be known from the Advanced Node Setting panel.

 ## Outputs